Frequency response: Measurement and plotting

 For the design of control systems, any of the three types of plots may be used to infer closed-loop stability and stability margins from the open-loop frequency response.
-In many frequency domain applications, the phase response is relatively unimportant and the magnitude response of the Bode plot may be all that is required.
+In many frequency domain applications, the phase response is relatively unimportant, and the magnitude response of the Bode plot may be all that is required.
 In digital systems (such as digital filters), the frequency response often contains a main lobe with multiple periodic sidelobes, due to spectral leakage caused by digital processes such as sampling and windowing.

-Nonlinear frequency response

-If the system under investigation is nonlinear, linear frequency domain analysis will not reveal all the nonlinear characteristics.
-To overcome these limitations, generalized frequency response functions and nonlinear output frequency response functions have been defined to analyze nonlinear dynamic effects.
-Nonlinear frequency response methods may reveal effects such as resonance, intermodulation, and energy transfer.

 Applications

-In the audible range frequency response is usually referred to in connection with electronic amplifiers, microphones and loudspeakers.
+In the audible range, frequency response is usually referred to in connection with electronic amplifiers, microphones and loudspeakers.
 Radio spectrum frequency response can refer to measurements of coaxial cable, twisted-pair cable, video switching equipment, wireless communications devices, and antenna systems.
 Infrasonic frequency response measurements include earthquakes and electroencephalography (brain waves).

 Frequency response curves are often used to indicate the accuracy of electronic components or systems.
 When a system or component reproduces all desired input signals with no emphasis or attenuation of a particular frequency band, the system or component is said to be "flat", or to have a flat frequency response curve.
 In other cases, 3D-form of frequency response graphs are sometimes used.

 Frequency response requirements differ depending on the application.
 In high fidelity audio, an amplifier requires a flat frequency response of at least 20–20,000 Hz, with a tolerance as tight as ±0.1 dB in the mid-range frequencies around 1000 Hz; however, in telephony, a frequency response of 400–4,000 Hz, with a tolerance of ±1 dB is sufficient for intelligibility of speech.

 Once a frequency response has been measured (e.g., as an impulse response), provided the system is linear and time-invariant, its characteristic can be approximated with arbitrary accuracy by a digital filter.
 Similarly, if a system is demonstrated to have a poor frequency response, a digital or analog filter can be applied to the signals prior to their reproduction to compensate for these deficiencies.

 The form of a frequency response curve is very important for anti-jamming protection of radars, communications and other systems.

 Frequency response analysis can also be applied to biological domains, such as the detection of hormesis in repeated behaviors with opponent process dynamics, or in the optimization of drug treatment regimens.